saarthak-dev/my-maker-portfolio/README.md

 ## About Me

-I’m Saarthak, a Class 10 student and a passionate learner of science and technology.
-I am working on learning and creating beginner-level projects involving Python, Arduino, and physics, and I’m on my way to understand how technology really works — not just use it.
+I’m Saarthak, a Class 10 student and a passionately curious learner of science and technology.
+I am working on learning and building projects to explore the working of universe and the secrets of cosmos
 ---

 ## Purpose of This Repository

 On May 29, 2025, I created this repository as my first step on GitHub — a space to:

-- Document what I learn each month
+- Document what I learn
 - Share the projects I build
 - Track how my skills and thinking evolve over time